nhlbidatastage/bdc-ai-tiger-team/objective_1.1/README.md

 ### WDL

-See the WDL in `huggingface-llama-wdl/aitt_obj_1_1.wdl`, this isn't working yet.
+See the WDL in `huggingface-llama-wdl/aitt_obj_1_1.wdl`

 See https://cloud.google.com/compute/docs/gpus for information about the Google instance types.

 LEFT OFF WITH: the job ran but the output was a single line file with just the prompt.
-Retrying with 2 GPUs to see if that makes a difference and it doesn't (I get multiple duplicate lines of the prompt).
-I may need to investigate https://pytorch.org/docs/stable/fsdp.html if the output is failing due to insufficient GPU memory and it's only using 1 GPUs memory (as I suspect).
-Trying a2-highgpu-1g (which has 40GB of GPU RAM) fails since the instance type isn't supported in Google Pipelines API ("Error: validating pipeline: unsupported accelerator: "a2-highgpu-1g"	")
+Retrying with 2 GPUs after refactoring the script to include various params and to use accelerate library to spread across multiple GPUs to see if that makes a difference .
+Trying a2-highgpu-1g (which has 40GB of GPU RAM) fails since the instance type isn't supported in Google Pipelines API ("Error: validating pipeline: unsupported accelerator: "a2-highgpu-1g"	").
+I asked the Terra team what systems are available.
+Using top-k=10 max-length=600 instead of 4000 since that gave me good results locally.

 ### NEXT STEPS